enibalo/enibalo/README.md

 ### Hi there 👋
+🔭 I'm Eni, a computer science student passionate about using code to solve problems around me.
+When I'm not coding, you can find me playing the guitar or delving into a good book.
+🌱 I’m currently on the lookout for a role in software development as an intern.
+If you're hiring, let's chat!
+Skills:
+*Python & Flask
+*Java
+*Javascript
+*HTML & CSS
 <!--
 **enibalo/enibalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.